Ghitado/vaccination-manager-frontend/README.md

 ## Features

-### Authentication & Security
+### Authentication and Security

-- **Login & Registration:** Professional "Split Screen" layout with instant visual validation.
+- **Login and Registration:** Professional "Split Screen" layout with instant visual validation.
 - **Protected Routes:** Automatically redirects unauthenticated users to the login page.
 - **Silent Refresh:** Automatically renews access tokens in the background upon expiration, without logging the user out.
 - **Logout:** Securely clears cookies and redirects the user.